The security challenges faced by open banking

-Open Banking was brought in by the Competition and Markets Authority in order to address how banks dealt with consumer financial information.
-It was born alongside a new regulation - the second ‘Payment Services Directive' (PSD2) - which came into force on the 13th of January, 2018.
+Open Banking ultimately refers to the underlying financial technology, born alongside a new regulation - the second ‘Payment Services Directive' (PSD2) - which came into force on January 13th of last year.
 This new regulation will see the banks’ previous monopoly on their customer’s account information and payment services being challenged; 3rd party organisations are now competing with banks for access to customer data.
+PSD2 is the successor to the first Payment Services Directive (PSD1) that came into force in 2009 and which facilitated the provision of uniform payment services across the EU.
+PSD2 sets out to (in addition) provide consumers with better security to take advantage of using third-party providers (TPP’s) and their services which ultimately integrate directly with an individual’s bank account.

 Probably the main concern surrounding banking was how very closed their environments were.
 Now that legislation is forcing them to open them, or at the very least expose an API, they have had to make huge changes to their architecture because of this completely different approach.
 Whilst traditionally ‘disconnected’ from the internet, they were able to do pretty much anything, they could skip all of the traditional security measures that you take when you're on public networks or in the cloud.
 Now with an open environment, the banks, at the very least, need to protect the API with stringent security measures.
 And customers will also want to know that their data is kept securely as the banks open up their infrastructure to the public.